August 2025

 Challenge

-As ServiceNow scaled its GenAI initiatives, the initial strategy of training bigger models on ever-larger datasets hit clear limits.
+As ServiceNow pushed its GenAI initiatives from pilots to production, the strategy of training bigger models on bigger datasets ran into clear limits.

-• Rising costs and slower cycles: Escalating GPU spend and longer training runs made iteration unsustainable.
+• Rising costs and slower cycles.
+Escalating GPU spend and longer training runs made rapid iteration unsustainable.
+Each cycle cost more and delivered diminishing returns.

 Solution